pydata/xarray/doc/duckarrays.rst

 Duck arrays
 ===========
-This is a high-level overview, for the technical details of integrating duck arrays with ``xarray``, see :ref:`internals.duck_arrays`.
+This is a high-level overview, for the technical details of integrating duck arrays with ``xarray`` see :ref:`internals.duck_arrays`.

 Missing features
 ----------------
-Most of the API does support duck arrays, but there are a areas where the code will still cast to ``numpy`` arrays:
+Most of the API does support duck arrays, but there are a few areas where the code will still cast to ``numpy`` arrays:

 - dimension coordinates, and thus all indexing operations: